PatrickFis/Azure-Study-Notes/Azure Developer/Azure IaaS - ARM.md

 ## Deploying using ARM
 - I'll be using the ARM template in [Code/Azure ARM/SingleStorageAccount.json](Code/Azure%20ARM/) for this.
 - This template was originally created while working through stuff on Udemy (see storageaccount.json), but I've made a copy of it since I don't want to deploy three different storage accounts.
 I've modified it a bit while working though the MS Learn Module as well.
-- The template deploys a storage account to a resource group does the following:
+- The template deploys a storage account to a resource group and does the following:
   -  Uses a function to make the account have a unique name.
   -  It also uses parameters to prompt the user to select the SKU for the account.
   -  It stores the name of the storage account in a variable so that it can be referenced from multiple locations easily.